trashsock/text-to-keywords/README.md

   is in the same location where the program runs from (either C:/ or D:/ in Windows).
 Also make sure you have an 'uploads' folder present in the same location.

+  *It is important to note that the file should not contain any unnecessary spaces or characters.

 ```

 ```